sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 There is no limit on the number of resources you can bundle into a single integration.
 Each integration can include as many checks, event filters, handlers, and pipelines as you need to achieve your observability goals.
-For example, you can develop a single host monitoring integration that includes all of the checks you want to run on every server.
+For example, you can develop a single host monitoring integration that installs all of the checks you want to run on every server.

 ## Check guidelines

-For integrations that create checks, list the resource definitions in your `sensu-resources.yaml` file in in the following order:
+For integrations that create checks, list the resource definitions in your `sensu-resources.yaml` file in the following order:

 1. CheckConfig
 2. HookConfig